mliew21396/remote-work-u2/week-6/Attr-challenge/readme.md

 *attr_ attributes*

 **Learning Competencies**
-  - Understand what attr_reader, attr_writer, and attr_accessor are
+  - Explain what attr_reader, attr_writer, and attr_accessor are
-  - Understand what getter and setter methods are
+  - Express what getter and setter methods are
   - Use the attr_ methods to simplify your code
   - Use the attr_ methods to communicate data between classes